 Place the two front pieces on top of each other, right sides together.
 Line up the crotch seam, and make sure those stitch line marks line up.
 Pin in place.

 First, stitch down the pleat line, attaching the two pieces together.
 Backstitch at the circle at the end.
 You may even want to add a bar tack at the end for added stability.

-Now stitch together the crotch seam 5/8″ from the edge, and the finish the raw edge with your preferred method.
+Now stitch together the crotch seam 5/8″ from the edge, and then finish the raw edge with your preferred method.

-Open up your new front piece with right side facing down, so the pleat flap is facing you in the center.
+Open up your new front piece with right side facing down, so the pleat flap is facing you in the centre.

 Staystitch in place 1/4″ from the edge.

 This is what it looks like from the front side now!